fescrb/kvm-settings/README.md

 * **seabios**: Legacy BIOS image.
 I see no reason for it for Win10.
 * **hugepages**: Change memory page size.
 To improve performance.
 Might be useful in the futute.

+As far as I can tell, these are not required.

 ## PCI Passthrough

+This feature enables giving control of PCI slots to the VM, with bare metal-like performance.
+For this setup we use this feature with two different pieces of hardware:

+* **GPU:** Hardware acceletion for games.
+* **USB3.0 Card:** A PCIx4 card which gives two USB3.0 sockets and a header.
+Used to provide USB3.0 connections to the front of the case with incompatible motherboards in the past.

+The steps taken to enable the passthrough are documented in the [pci-passthrough](https://github.com/fescrb/kvm-settings/tree/master/pci-passthrough) subfolder.

 ## Storage

 ## The Script